-- Help your loved one feel like going to treatment and rehab at a high-quality center specializing in eating disorder and addiction is possible by offering to help with everyday things that he or she would not be able to do while in treatment.
-In doing this, you are allowing your loved one to feel comfortable about taking the time he or she needs to get better.
+- Help your loved one feel like going to treatment and rehab at a high-quality center specializing in eating disorder and addiction is possible by offering to help with everyday things that they would not be able to do while in treatment.
+In doing this, you are allowing your loved one to feel comfortable about taking the time they need to get better.

 - Look into treatment and rehab centers both nearby and out-of-state to find programs that can specifically address your loved one’s eating disorder and co-occurring substance abuse problem.

 - Educate yourself on eating disorders, including learning what often causes them and what can be done to treat them.
 Also, do similar research on substance abuse so that you have as much information as possible.

 - Be open and honest with your loved one.
-Let him or her know your concerns, but do so in a manner that is non-threatening.
+Let them know your concerns, but do so in a manner that is non-threatening.
 Chances are that your loved one will be defensive, which is why you should be careful in how you approach sharing your worries.